MAJOR RENOVATIONS – STAY MODERN

-Why should a customer hire BUILDITBETTER over another service provider?
+Why should a customer use services provided by builditbetter over another service provider?

-Having a background in both, architecture and the construction industry, gives BUILDITBETTER insight into practical design.
+Having people with a background in both, architecture and the construction industry, gives unique insight into practical design.
 When a client brings their design ideas to us we create designs that meet their expectations while taking construction technology and detailing into account.

 What experience, skills, qualifications or training do we have to make us the right person for the job?

 over 30 years in architectural profession and the building industry Qualifications are available on request We are registered with SACAP – Professional Senior Architectural Technologist NHBRC – Home Builders

 Particular aspects of your service that we specialise in?

 new residential homes, major additions & alterations and homes in eco-estates.

 How do we normally charge for our service?

 our fees are not set as each project is treated as unique because no home or site is the same.